Rush Limbaugh, the Excellence in Broadcasting Network.

 He was in Columbus, Ohio, gave a speech.

-We have sound bites.
+We have soundbites.

 Here's number one.

-Since September the 11th, federal terrorism investigations have resulted in charges against more than 400 suspects, and more than half of those charged have been convicted.
+Since September the 11th, federal terrorism investigations have resulted in charges against more than 400 suspects.

 The Patriot Act has accomplished exactly what it was designed to do.

-Uh and by the way, it was very diverse.
+And by the way, it was very diverse.

-Uh there were some uh people of color.
+There were some people of color.

-Uh there were some women, there were some women of color.
+There were some women of color.

-Yeah, probably haven't heard this.
+You probably haven't heard this.

-I also I asked you in the last hour, I asked Jennifer from Indianapolis, who was the caller who brought this up.
+I also, I asked you in the last hour, I asked Jennifer from Indianapolis, who was the caller who brought this up.

-I said, Jennifer, do you know of anybody who's been rounded up that has absolutely nothing to do with terrorism?
+I said, does anybody know, I said, Jennifer, do you know of anybody who's been rounded up that has absolutely nothing to do with terrorism?

 I got an email note from a guy.